-Cryotherapy is a real facet of medical treatment that uses extremely low temperatures to help with pain and inflammation.
-Not to be confused with cryopreservation, in cryotherapy the patients are only subjected to the cold for minutes.
-It seems like something futuristic, but it is actually an increasingly common treatment among athletes to replace ice baths and ice pack therapies.
+Cryotherapy is a medical treatment that uses extremely low temperatures to help with pain and inflammation.
+Not to be confused with cryopreservation, during cryotherapy, only the patient is subjected to extreme cold for a short amount of time.
+It may seem futuristic, but it is actually an increasingly common treatment among athletes to replace ice baths and ice pack therapies.

 These cryotherapy systems are currently being used by sports teams such as the San Antonio Spurs, the LA Clippers, and the Minnesota Timberwolves, just to name a few.
-Everyone from Olympians, to rugby players, to non-athletes looking for pain relief utilize WBC.
-The super cooling power of liquid nitrogen can be a blessing to those in pain, but precautions need to be taken to assure this tricky chemical remains safe.
+Everyone from Olympians to rugby players, to non-athletes looking for pain relief utilize WBC.
+The supercooling power of liquid nitrogen can significantly reduce pain and inflammation for those in pain, but precautions need to be taken to assure this tricky chemical remains safe.
 In the event of a liquid nitrogen leak, the patient could suffocate from lack of breathable air.
 This is why an Oxygen Deficiency Monitor is important to have in any facility that uses liquid nitrogen.

 The O2 monitor would be situated outside the chamber.
 Through a tube, air samples from inside the chamber would be analyzed to make sure the oxygen level remains at a safe and breathable 20.9%.
-Any nitrogen leak would reduce the percent of oxygen and trigger an alarm.
-Because the oxygen deficiency monitor’s sensor lasts at least 10 years without maintenance, safety is guaranteed for many years to come.
+A nitrogen leak would reduce the percentage of oxygen and trigger the Monitor’s alarm.
+PureAire’s Oxygen Deficiency Monitor is built with a sensor that lasts 10+ years without maintenance providing safe, reliable performance for many years.
 Cryogenic chamber therapy has the potential to help many people treat their pain, and with the use of an oxygen monitor, they can do so safely.